History of the Church of Jesus Christ of Latter-day Saints: Post-Manifesto polygamy and the Second Manifesto

 The 1890 Manifesto did not, itself, eliminate the practice of new plural marriages, as they continued to occur clandestinely, mostly with church approval and authority.
-In addition, most Mormon polygamists and every polygamous general authority continued to co-habit with their polygamous wives.
-Mormon leaders, including Woodruff, maintained that the Manifesto was a temporary expediency designed to enable Utah to obtain statehood, and that at some future date, the practice would soon resume.
+In addition, most Mormon polygamists and every polygamous general authority continued to cohabit with their polygamous wives.
+Mormon leaders, including Woodruff, maintained that the Manifesto was a temporary expediency designed to enable Utah to obtain statehood and that at some future date, the practice would soon resume.
 Nevertheless, the 1890 Manifesto provided the church breathing room to obtain Utah's statehood, which it received in 1896 after a campaign to convince the American public that Mormon leaders had abandoned polygamy and intended to stay out of politics.

 Despite being admitted to the United States, Utah was initially unsuccessful in having its elected representatives and senators seated in the United States Congress.
 In 1898, Utah elected general authority B.H.
 Roberts to the United States House of Representatives as a Democrat.
 Roberts, however, was denied a seat there because he was practicing polygamy.
-In 1903, the Utah legislature selected Reed Smoot, also an LDS general authority but also a monogamist, as its first senator.
+In 1903, the Utah legislature selected Reed Smoot, also an LDS Church general authority but also a monogamist, as its first senator.
 From 1904 to 1907, the United States Senate conducted a series of Congressional hearings on whether Smoot should be seated.
 Eventually, the Senate granted Smoot a seat and allowed him to vote.
 However, the hearings raised controversy as to whether polygamy had actually been abandoned as claimed in the 1890 Manifesto, and whether the LDS Church continued to exercise influence on Utah politics.
-In response to these hearings, President of the Church Joseph F. Smith issued a Second Manifesto denying that any post-Manifesto marriages had the church's sanction, and announcing that those entering such marriages in the future would be excommunicated.
+In response to these hearings, church president Joseph F. Smith issued a Second Manifesto denying that any post-Manifesto marriages had the church's sanction, and announcing that those entering such marriages in the future would be excommunicated.

 The Second Manifesto did not annul existing plural marriages within the church, and the church tolerated some degree of polygamy into at least the 1930s.
-However, eventually the church adopted a policy of excommunicating its members found practicing polygamy and today seeks to actively distance itself from Mormon fundamentalist groups still practicing polygamy.
+However, eventually, the church adopted a policy of excommunicating its members found practicing polygamy and today seeks to actively distance itself from Mormon fundamentalist groups still practicing polygamy.
 In modern times, members of the Mormon religion do not practice polygamy.
-However, if a Mormon man becomes widowed, he can be sealed to another woman while remaining sealed to his first wife.
-However, if a woman becomes widowed, she will not be allowed to be sealed to another man.
-She can be married by law, but not sealed in the temple.